prakhar4660/Hands-on-with-Systems-Programming_Course-Project/README.md

-# Hospital-Management-System_Course-project
+# Hands on with Systems Programming | Course Project

-Database Management Systems Project under Prof. Pabitra Mitra and Prof. K. S. Rao, IIT Kharagpur
+Operating System Project under Prof. Mainack Mondal and Prof. Saptarshi Ghosh, IIT Kharagpur

-• Developed a comprehensive hospital management system to optimize the operational efficiency and enhance patient care
+• Programmed custom shell on top of the Linux kernel, incorporating some features like IO redirection and piped commands

-• Utilised ReactJS for developing the website's frontend, NodeJS for the backend and MySQL for managing the database
+• Incorporated some additional features like wildcard handling, storing command history, malware detection, file locks, etc

-• Implemented various features, including calendar-based and emergency appointment scheduling with email notifications
+• Designed and implemented a push-update mechanism with multi-threading for diverse actions on a social media platform

-• Designed and added more functionalities such as role-based login, file storage system, and automated invoice generation
+• Employed mutex locks and semaphores proficiently to ensure concurrent thread synchronization and controlled access